-Saxon math courses have lots of problems to solve, and MyMathAssistant.com saves parents from having to check all that student work.
-This is an online program that checks student work on almost all course work from warm-up exercises through tests.
+Saxon math courses have lots of problems to solve, and MyMathAssistant.com saves parents from having to check all of that student work.
+This is an online program that checks student work on almost all course work, from warm-up exercises through tests.
 It also gives students immediate feedback.

 This saves students the frustration of working through an entire set of problems using an incorrect approach.
 They’ll know right away if they’re not getting it.
-MyMathAssistant.com also allows parents and teachers to use their time most efficiently, letting students work independently for the most part, but letting the parent or teacher know when the student needs help with a specific concept.
+MyMathAssistant.com also helps parents and teachers use their time more efficiently, allowing students to work independently for the most part, but letting the parent or teacher know when a student needs help with a specific concept.

 Thus far, MyMathAssistant.com can be used with the following courses: